CogitoSoftwareOrg/quizbee/apps/web/src/content/pages/en/terms-and-conditions.md

 ---

-If you have any questions, please contact us at [cogitoteamdev@gmail.com](mailto:cogitoteamdev@gmail.com).
+If you have any questions, please contact us at [contact@quizbee.academy](mailto:contact@quizbee.academy).